My Role: Freelance UX/UI Consultant

 Every kilobyte counts

 Users don't see file sizes.
-They feel loading times.
+They feel the loading times, battery consumption.
 The best optimization is invisible – faster, smoother, more responsive.
 This project proved that technical craftsmanship isn't overhead.
-It's the foundation of great UX.
+It's the foundation of great UX and Business impact.

 Thank you for reading